 Once video games moved from the arcades of the 1970s and 80s to family living rooms, the video game industry came into its own.
-According to a University of Pittsburg report, the industry generated as much as $10.3 billion dollars in 2002 surpassing even film industry revenues.
+The industry generated as much as $10.3 billion dollars in 2002 surpassing even film industry revenues.

 While children and teenagers naturally gravitate towards video games, adults have also fallen into the gaming arena.
 These developments have given rise to some alarming video game addiction statistics that seem to be increasing with each passing year.

 With high rates of video game use taking off just over a decade ago, video game addiction statistics and studies have yet to show the whole picture.
 A study appearing in the medical journal Pediatrics, conducted by research scientist Douglas A. Gentile, Ph.D., examined video game usage rates of 3,034 children and teenagers.
 Video game addiction statistics from this study revealed the following: